Doctor Answers: Does Beta Sitosterol Shrink Prostate?

 However, if you are already on medication for cholesterol or take other supplements, be sure to check with your doctor before you begin taking beta-sitosterol.

-While this natural, plant sterol is very safe, it can have harmful interactions with other medications.
+While this natural plant sterol is very safe, it can interact harmfully with other medications.

-Some men had reported that it took up to 26 weeks before improvements were seen.
-However, they were able to find relief from benign prostatic hyperplasia and the long-term effects of these sterols and stanols were worth it.
+Some men reported that it took up to 26 weeks for improvements to be seen.
+However, they were able to find relief from benign prostatic hyperplasia, and the long-term effects of these sterols and stanols were worth it.

-Dietary supplements that claim to help prostates abound.
-When looking at ingredients, try to find ones that have a high amount of beta-sitosterol.
+Dietary supplements that claim to help the prostate abound.
+When looking at ingredients, try to find those with a high beta-sitosterol content.

-You can also look for supplements that use pygeum, saw palmetto, rye grass pollen, and stinging nettles.
-These plants all have high levels of this important phytosterol.
+You can also look for supplements that use pygeum,saw palmetto, rye grass pollen, and stinging nettles.
+These plants all have high levels of this vital phytosterol.

-Some dietary supplements may contain other ingredients that are good for prostate health.
+Some dietary supplements may contain other ingredients that support prostate health.
 These ingredients include vitamins like selenium and vitamin D.

 Pumpkin seed, zinc, lycopene, boron, quercetin, and curcumin also have properties that provide prostate support.
 Many of these ingredients contain sterols, flavonoids, and phytosterols that boost prostate health.